masala/masala-parser/README.md

 ## Hello Gandhi

-The goal is check that we have Hello 'someone', then to grab that name
+The goal is to check that we have Hello 'someone', then to grab that name

 ```js
 // Plain old javascript